Wayne Chism

-Devon Dwayne "Wayne" Chism (born June 16, 1987) is an American-Bahraini professional basketball player who last played for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Devon Dwayne Lamont "Wayne" Chism (born June 16, 1987) is an American-Bahraini professional basketball player for Al-Salam of the Saudi Basketball League.
 He played college basketball for the Tennessee Volunteers.

 Career

 Born in Jackson, Tennessee, Chism was the focus of the Volunteers' offense during his senior season.
 He averaged 12.6 ppg, 7.2 rpg, and 1.3 bpg, all team highs.
 He also led UT to its first Elite Eight appearance in school history, where they were defeated by the Michigan State Spartans by a final score of 70–69.

-Chism was not selected in the 2010 NBA Draft, but received summer league invitations from the New Jersey Nets and Sacramento Kings.
+Chism was not selected in the 2010 NBA draft, but received summer league invitations from the New Jersey Nets and Sacramento Kings.

 He played for Antalya BB in Turkey, but was released in December 2010.
 In January 2011, he signed to play with the Fort Wayne Mad Ants of the NBA D-League.

-For the 2011–12 season he signed with Albacomp of Hungary.
+For the 2011–12 season, he signed with Albacomp of Hungary.